Meet the Team

 San Francisco Bay

-As a biologist for the San Francisco Bay group, I spend most of my time out in the tidal marshes of the San Francisco Bay - monitoring bird response to restoration in the Estuary, and keeping tabs on the federally endangered California Ridgway's Rail (formerly Clapper Rail; and yes, that's Ridgway spelled without an "e").
+As a biologist in the San Francisco Bay, I spend most of my time out in tidal marshes - monitoring bird response to restoration in the Estuary, and keeping tabs on the federally endangered California Ridgway's Rail (formerly Clapper Rail; and yes, that's Ridgway spelled without an "e").

 I grew up in Louisville, KY and received my undergraduate degree in biology from Milligan College in East Tennessee.
 I eventually migrated to California to begin working as an intern at the Palomarin Field Station, where I solidified my desire to work in the field of avian ecology.
-Field work has taken me lots of incredible places, and I've had the priveldge to study a variety of systems and species, from ground nesting Phylloscopus warblers in Siberia, to cooperative breeding Purple-crowned Fairy-wrens in Western Australia, and the not-so-monogamous Rusty Blackbirds in Alaska.
+Field work has taken me lots of incredible places, and I've had the privilege of studying a variety of systems and species, from ground nesting Phylloscopus warblers in Siberia, to cooperative breeding Purple-crowned Fairy-wrens in Western Australia, and the not-so-monogamous Rusty Blackbirds in Alaska.
 Most recently I've expanded my avian studies to include seabirds, specifically with Point Blue's team working with Adélie Penguins on Ross Island, Antarctica.